kislerdm/wc/README.md

 ## Modus Operandi

-- The client app sends the request to the server;
+- The client app sends empty request to the server.
-- Upon successful handshake, the server pushes current UTC timestamp as ISO string in perpetual loop every 200 ms.;
+- Upon successful handshake, the server pushes current UTC timestamp formated as the ISO string.
+It's done perpetually with the delay of 200 ms. between two consecutive responses.
-- Client app tails the last 30 server responses.
+- Client app tails and displays 20 most recent responses.

 ```mermaid
 sequenceDiagram